kocienda/Any/README.md

 ## Optimization

-As I studied this code, I thought of two possible improvements, which I've implemented in a class called Cyto::Any in `cyto-any.h` in this repository.
+As I studied this code, I thought of two possible improvements, which I've implemented in a class called `Cyto::Any` in `cyto-any.h` in this repository.

-<a name="optimization-1"></a>
-1. The addition of Action functions for values that are trivial in one of two ways.
+1. <a name="optimization-1">The</a> addition of Action functions for values that are trivial in one of two ways.
 If a value is [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable), it can be copied and moved with `memcpy`.
 If a value is [_TriviallyDestructible_](https://en.cppreference.com/w/cpp/types/is_destructible), its destructor function does no work.
 In effect, this creates an third _trivial/internal_ code path in addition to small/internal and large/external.

-<a name="optimization-2"></a>
-2. The replacement of the function pointer member variable with a pointer to an actions structure ("Actions") containing four function pointers.
+2. <a name="optimization-2">The</a> replacement of the function pointer member variable with a pointer to an actions structure ("Actions") containing four function pointers.
 The "trick" behind this optimization is to arrange for the Actions structure to be `static constexpr`, and created by a templated "Traits" class that requires the type of the value passed to the Any constructor.
 It's the job of the Traits class to produce the Actions structure free of type dependencies, which makes it possible to store a `const Actions *` directly as a member variable in the Any class.
-From the standpoint of the source code, this has the effect of eliminating the `std::any` call to through the switch statement for copy, move, etc. actions, replacing it with a call through a function pointer stored in the Actions structure.
-This change seems to help the compiler generate smaller and more efficient code.
+This eliminates the `std::any` call to through the switch statement for copy, move, etc. actions, replacing it with a call through a function pointer stored in the Actions structure.

 ```c++
 class PseudoAny {